How to say “Really” in Italian?

 Are you saying it for real?

-Another way to say really in Italian is veramente.
-Its practically a synonym of davvero and the two can be used interchangeably.
+Another common way to say “really” in Italian is veramente.
+It is basically a synonym of davvero, therefore they can be used interchangeably and in the same contexts:

 Sai che Giorgia e Carlo si sono sposati?